dmbarbour/awelon/AboutABC.md

 ### Conditional Behavior

-ABC uses sum types `(a + b)` for conditional behavior.
+ABC uses sum types `(a + b)` as the foundation for conditional behavior.
 A sum type represents that we're either in the left condition with type `a` or in the right condition with type `b`.
-A boolean could be modeled as type `(1 + 1)`.
+A boolean can be modeled as type `(1 + 1)`, and an optional with type `(a + 1)`.
+Type `0` describes void, identity for sums, discussed later.

-Sum types have several nice qualities.
-Sums separate observing a condition from acting upon it.
-They remain open for extension and composition.
-There is no ambiguity in the labeling of conditions.
-Further, in a partitioned environment (CPU vs. GPU values, client vs. server), ABC can typefully control dataflows based on whether a sum is observable in a particular partition.

 Conditional behavior is modeled with the `?` operator:

         ? :: (Droppable b) => b@[x->x'] * ((x + y) * e) -> (x' + y) * e

-To apply different behaviors for the other conditions, one must shift them to the top.
-Sum types come with their own set of plumbing operations:
+To apply behaviors for other conditions, one must use data plumbing to shift the desired condition to the top.
+Sum types use their own set of data plumbing operators:

         L :: (a + (b + c)) * e -> ((a + b) + c) * e
         R :: ((a + b) + c) * e -> (a + (b + c)) * e